Chapter 2: Structure

 Best for:

-• Teams with deep work focus (minimize interruptions)
+• Teams with deep work focus (minimise interruptions)

 • Introverts who communicate better in writing